 Thermometer ~ If the boys are ever sick while we travel, which happens more than I’d like to recall, any medical professional always starts the conversation asking if they have a temperature.
 This takes up so little space and can be a good indicator of just how sick the little ones might be.

 A great pair of walking shoes ~ During our trips to Europe, I often wore flats.
-I shared a while back about my favorite pair of flats in which I can walk for days.
 If you prefer more traditional tennis shoes, I walked twelve miles in these bright pink shoes last Saturday, so I can attest that they’ll keep your feet comfortable all day.